na-na-hi/renget/archive/elysianrealm.md

 Priority | Signet | Details
 ------ | ------ | ------
-1st | Eden2 | Both damage boosts, starting SP are the key choices, unlock nexus 2nd | Griseo1 | Red Yellow Grey Blue are the key choices, unlock nexus; can pick purple 2nd | Pardofelis1 | Both damage boosts, HP/SP cap up are the key choices, unlock nexus 2nd | Hua2 | Breach, both damage boosts are the key choices, unlock nexus Optional | Su2 | Vulnerability, TDM, +25 combo, are the key choices, individual is fine, nexus is better; can also pick Kalpas both damage boosts as reinforcement
+1st | Eden2 | Both damage boosts, starting SP are the key choices, unlock nexus 2nd | Hua2 | Breach, both damage boosts are the key choices, unlock nexus 2nd | Kalpas1 | Both damage boosts, HP cap up, vulnerability are the key choices, recommended to pick Burden, TDM from enhanced
+2nd | Griseo1 | Red Yellow Grey are the key choices, unlock nexus
+Optional | Su2 | Vulnerability, TDM, +25 combo, are the key choices, individual is fine, nexus is better; can also pick Pardofelis1 nexus ( both damage boosts, HPSP cap up) as reinforcement

-!!! info After getting Eden starting SP, use LE immediately at the start then ulti to activate Eden; recommended to swap sigil on 5F
+!!! info After getting Eden starting SP, use LE immediately at the start then ulti to activate Eden; recommended to swap sigil on 5F; leave around 2k HP to leave a margin of error, swap to BKE at 2nd shop to help vs Heimdall

 #->Jade Knight<-
 ->![jkvalk1](https://i.imgur.com/F5tbh4J.png)<-